Einselection, Equilibrium and Cosmology: The role of initial conditions in the CH formalism

 Bringing this perspective to our ACL model calculations, one can say that the correlation functions calculated in Sect.~\ref{sec:einselect} could just as well have been calculated starting with the product ``initial'' states which result from operating with $P_0$ on ${\left| \mathcal E \right\rangle _w}$.
 Aside from its role in determining which environment state appears in the product, one could simply forget about the role of ${\left| \mathcal E \right\rangle _w}$.
 Turning to the CH calculations which followed, looking closely one can see that ${\left| \mathcal E \right\rangle _w}$ plays a role in determining the level of quantum interference among the paths.
 But if one sticks to the time period where the interference is acceptably low, again the behavior of the path can be described just fine by the product initial state, without direct reference to ${\left| \mathcal E \right\rangle _w}$.
-This disconnect from ${\left| \mathcal E \right\rangle _w}$ offers a helpful context for the fact that we were able to identify plenty of phenomena associated with an arrow of time, despite the equilibrium nature of ${\left| \mathcal E \right\rangle _w}$.
+This disconnect from ${\left| \mathcal E \right\rangle _w}$ offers a helpful context for the fact that we were able to identify plenty of phenomena associated with an arrow of time, despite the equilibrium nature of ${\left| \mathcal E \right\rangle _w}$\footnote{We note that our emphasis on this disconnect is a major difference between this paper and~\cite{Hartle:2020his} (which also discusses the arrow of time, initial conditions and cosmology). }.
 This perspective will also prove interesting in our cosmological discussion.